jaadt7/lvlspy/README.rst

 Overview
 ========

-lvlspy is a python package for working with quantum-level system data.
+lvlspy is a python package for working with quantum level-system data.

 Installation
 ------------